This Creamy Polenta Recipe is the ultimate Italian comfort food. Only 5 key steps to making polenta. You are going to love this basic recipe.

 Maria

-★★★★★ If you have made this Creamy Polenta recipe, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this Polenta with Parmesan Cheese, I would love to hear about it in the comments below and be sure to rate the recipe!

 Creamy Polenta Recipe